ilpropheta/ilpropheta.github.io/README.md

 Some of my projects/experiments follow:

-- Obbelisco (TBR) - Unity3D racing game set in Rome EUR, inspired by Italian movie: "Velocità Massima".
+- Obbelisco (not public, ask me for details if you are curious) - Unity3D/C# racing game set in Rome EUR, inspired by Italian movie: "Velocità Massima".
 Co-developed with a friend of mine who wants to stay anonymous.

 - [anvedi](https://github.com/ilpropheta/anvedi) – Prototypal **Qt** Data Viewer made with [QCustomPlot](http://qcustomplot.com)